bilalhusain/257/README.md

-"book for people interested in tech startup"
+Book for people looking for development as a hobby.